Skip to content

 Introducing the La Sportiva TX4 GTX

 The La Sportiva TX4 from my research seemed the ideal choice for technical approaches and Via Ferrata.
-It is part of the Transverse Shoe Range (TX) with a shoe or mid-cut boot option and a Gore-Tex (GTX) version available.
+It is part of the Transverse Shoe Range (TX), which has a shoe or mid-cut boot option and a Gore-Tex (GTX) version available.
 It is an approach shoe with a Gore-Tex liner, a Vibram MegaGrip sole and a rubber protective band.
 The La Sportiva TX4s are lightweight compared to the TX5 (more hiking-focused) but stiffer compared to the TX3 (more climbing-focused).
 The La Sportiva TX4 balance is a great hiking shoe with exceptional climbing ability.

 La Sportiva TX4 GTX Side View